gioadorno/gitclean/README.md

 (Optional) -b, -branch - When doing a rebase, you can add the -b flag to tell git which branch you want to rebase.
 Default value is origin/master

 ## Rebase
 This will fetch the requested branch (default is origin/master) to retrieve the updated changes.
 Then it will log out any changes that have been made.
 If there are no changes GitClean will exit, since there is no rebase to be had.
 Otherwise it will continue to perform a rebase.
-If there are conflicts, GitClean should log out the conflicts and exit, so the user can manually resolve any conflicts.
-If there are no conflicts or all conflicts are resolved (Rerun rebase if an exit was performed) a force push will take place was the rebase is successful.
+If there are conflicts, you will have to manually resolve those.
+Gitclean will let you know to press Enter to continue if all conflicts or resolved or press q to abort the process.

 ##### Example
 ```